soda3x/k2-qmk/README.md

 You **MUST** use Via 2.0.5, it is not compatible with Via 3.
 I might fix this down the track eventually.
 Via releases are [here](https://github.com/the-via/releases/releases)

 Please remember that you will lose Bluetooth capability with this.
-If you plan on using this long term, it may be worth opening the keyboard and detaching the battery.
+If you plan on using this long term, it may be worth opening the keyboard and detaching the battery

 ## Instructions